FEA-SLT: A Gloss-Free End-to-End Framework for Facial-Expression-Aware Sign Language Translation: More Implementation Details

 where $|\cdot|$ denotes sequence length.
 Scores are computed using the \texttt{rouge\_score} library.

 \textbf{BLEURT} extends traditional metrics by leveraging contextual embeddings from BERT \cite{devlin2019bert} to assess semantic equivalence.
-We implement BLEURT using the \texttt{BLEURT-20} checkpoint~\cite{sellam2020bleurt}\footnote{\url{https://github.com/google-research/bleurt}}, which was fine-tuned on human judgments and demonstrates strong correlation with human evaluations.
-The metric computes a regression score on the embedding similarity between predictions and references, capturing semantic nuances that n-gram-based metrics might miss.
+We implement BLEURT using the \texttt{BLEURT-20} checkpoint~\cite{sellam2020bleurt}\footnote{\url{https://github.com/google-research/bleurt}}, which was fine-tuned on human judgments and demonstrates strong correlation with human evaluations across multiple languages.
+Specifically, BLEURT-20 has been validated on 13 languages including Chinese, German, English, French, Japanese, Korean, Polish, Portuguese, Russian, Spanish, Tamil, and Czech~\cite{pu2021learning}.
+The metric computes a regression score based on the embedding similarity between predictions and references, ranging from 0 to 1, thereby capturing semantic nuances that may be overlooked by n-gram-based metrics.
+Following prior work, we report BLEURT scores scaled by $\times 100$ for readability.